wacncontent/CustomizeTool/output/articles/sql-database/sql-database-aad-authentication.md

 ## Azure AD features and limitations

 The following members of Azure Active Directory can be provisioned in Azure SQL Server:
 - Native members: A member created in Azure AD in the managed domain or in a customer domain.
-For more information, see [Add your own domain name to Azure AD](active-directory-add-domain.md).
+For more information, see [Add your own domain name to Azure AD](/documentation/articles/active-directory-add-domain).
 - Federated domain members: A member created in Azure AD with a federated domain.
-For more information, see [Microsoft Azure now supports federation with Windows Server Active Directory](http://azure.microsoft.com/blog/2012/11/28/windows-azure-now-supports-federation-with-windows-server-active-directory/).
+For more information, see [Windows Azure now supports federation with Windows Server Active Directory](http://azure.microsoft.com/blog/2012/11/28/windows-azure-now-supports-federation-with-windows-server-active-directory/).
 - Imported members from other Azure Active Directories who are native or federated domain members.
 - Active Directory groups created as security groups.